 If the relaxed Swiss way of life combined with a dose of Mediterranean culture appeals to you, then look no further than the Ticino canton.

 Switzerland’s Italian-speaking southernmost region has a distinct vibe that separates it from the rest of the country.
-The American School in Switzerland (TASIS), an American school in Ticino with students from over 60 nations, explains how the region mixes the best of Switzerland and Italy, and how it is the perfect choice for expats thinking of moving to Switzerland.
+We explain how the region mixes the best of Switzerland and Italy, and how it is the perfect choice for expats thinking of moving to Switzerland.

 Enjoy the Switzerland quality of life